oshosingh/Complete-Placement-Preparation/md/QUEUE.md

 [Flood fill Algorithm
 ](http://www.techiedelight.com/flood-fill-algorithm/)

-[Count the number of islands ](http://www.techiedelight.com/count-the-number-of-islands/)
+[Count the number of islands - DONE ](http://www.techiedelight.com/count-the-number-of-islands/)

 [Find Shortest path from source to destination in a matrix that satisfies given constraints